Isekai Train Simulation and Strategy RPG! Conductor, Your Trade Journey Awaits!

 Tier List Criteria

-• Damage Dealer: Characters whose main function is to deal damage.
+• Damage Dealer: The main offensive anchor of your team.
+Primary purpose is to deal a lot of damage.

 Ratings